Wine label design throughout time

 The Invention of Mass Printed Labels

-By the end of the 17th century, in a small Benedictine monastery in France, the cellar master Pierre Perignon started using small pieces of parchment paper tied with string around the necks of the bottles, as a way to identify his most esteemed champagne bottles.
+By the end of the 17th century, in a small Benedictine monastery in France, the cellar master Pierre Perignon started using small pieces of parchment paper tied with string around the necks of the bottles to identify his most esteemed champagne bottles.

-During the 18th century, labels were designed on a stone, ink was then applied on the stone and a roller transferred it to paper.
+During the 18th century, more efficient methods were introduced in which labels were designed on stone, and ink was then applied on the stone and a roller transferred it to paper.
 By the end of the century, Czechoslovakian Alois Senefelder invented lithography.
 Lithography allowed wine producers to print wine labels in mass quantities.
 With the introduction of lithography most wine producers preferred wine labels in a rectangular shape that had room for more information about the wine.

 During the Renaissance, the virtues of several wine regions were becoming more prominent and appreciated by the increasingly sophisticated wine drinkers.
 By the 18th century, the wine trade soared, especially in France, where Bordeaux became the most notorious producer of fine wines.
 The development of distinctive types of wine grapes led to the production of regional wines with unique, easily recognizable characteristics.